jbranchaud/ecto_by_example/hr-til.md

 %{developer_count: 32, post_count: 1066}
 ```

-> How many posts on average?
+> How many posts on average per developer?

 First, we need a query that will give us the post count for each developer.